-HR is essential because it creates plans, company policies, systems, and processes to handle immediate business needs while mitigating long-term risk within the work environment, reducing retention, and improving employee engagement.
+HR is essential because it creates plans, company policies, systems, and processes to handle immediate business needs while mitigating long-term risk within the work environment, increasing retention, and improving employee engagement.

 HR is also important because it improves the overall employee experience.
-This comes from a repeatable hiring and onboarding process, established company culture and fleshed-out handbook, and simply the role of the soundboard to hear employee complaints, questions, and recommendations.
+This comes from a repeatable hiring and onboarding process, established company culture and detailed handbook, and being a soundboard to hear employee complaints, questions, and recommendations.

 On a more zoomed-in level, good HR makes employees more productive because they feel valued and cared for.
-This, in turn, boosts the company’s reputation and helps them continue to attract high-level talent.
+This, in turn, boosts the company’s reputation and helps you continue to attract top talent.

-If you’re getting your business off of the ground, here’s an HR checklist of seven items to be sure to incorporate into the department to ensure everything is off to a good start.
+If you’re getting your business off of the ground, here’s a startup HR checklist of seven items to be sure to incorporate into the department to ensure everything is off to a good start.

 As a small business startup, you won’t need a fully fleshed-out organizational structure in place before you start hiring anyone or are truly open for business.
 Still, a basic company document outlining the business structure will help you as you eventually scale and have to think about things like outsourcing, employee planning, or even succession plans down the line.

-Don’t fall into the very easy trap of relying on a disorganized HR system.
+Don’t fall into the very easy trap of relying on a disorganized HR system or focusing only on the short term.
 With strategic moves at the beginning, you can set yourself up for success.
 This foundational structure document will designate a clear path you’ll be able to follow as you grow.

 Before you bring on employees, you need to know how you’re going to do just that.
-Everything from recruiting—whether online through LinkedIn, at college job fairs, or simply by posting new openings on job boards—to interviewing, hiring decision-making, and onboarding is critical before even your first hire.
+Everything from recruiting – whether online through LinkedIn, at college job fairs, or simply by posting new openings on job boards – to interviewing, making hiring decisions, and onboarding is critical before even your first hire.